aws/aws-cdk/packages/aws-cdk-docs/src/l1-vs-l2.rst

 To illustrate the advantages that Construct Library constructs have over CloudFormation Resource constructs, let's look at an example.

-The :py:mod:`aws-cdk-sns` Construct Library includes the `Topic` construct that you can use to define an |SNS| topic:
+The :py:mod:`@aws-cdk/sns` Construct Library includes the `Topic` construct that you can use to define an |SNS| topic:

 .. code-block:: js

-    import { Topic } from 'aws-cdk-sns';
+    import { Topic } from '@aws-cdk/sns';
     const topic = new Topic(this, 'MyTopic');

 Library constructs encapsulate the details of working with these AWS resources.
-For example, to subscribe a queue to a topic, call the :py:meth:`aws-cdk-sns.Topic.subscribeQueue` method with a queue object as the second argument:
+For example, to subscribe a queue to a topic, call the :py:meth:`@aws-cdk/sns.Topic.subscribeQueue` method with a queue object as the second argument:

 .. code-block:: js